 As a company’s owner or shareholder, you can transfer your existing shares to new recipients rather than issuing new shares, either for business or personal reasons.
 To ensure correct share transferring and avoid costly mistakes, you’ll need to know the basic procedure.

 What do you need to know about transfer of shares in Singapore?

 Before getting to know the transferring process itself, it’s important that you understand its basic features and elements.

-Transfer of shares refers to the voluntary hand-over of the rights and duties of company members (as represented by share).
+Transfer of shares refers to the voluntary handover of the rights and duties of company members (as represented by shares).

 Particularly, you may consider transferring your shares due to the following reasons:

 - You have a minority stake in the company and want to determine its value

 - You receive the share as part of an employee share scheme.
 And you want to transfer the share before moving on to a new job or company

 - You need to transfer shares to investors in return for capital or assets